What does Frost Hardy Mean and why does it matter?

 The original basic system of hardiness classification was to demonstrate the level of cold and frost the plant could withstand and was in widespread use until relatively recently.
 It was a simple *** rating.

-Illustrated above are the three extremes of plant hardiness: the Orchid (left) originally from tropical areas is very tender and really only an indoor plant, Sweet Peas (image center) are hardy annuals and will take a degree of frost, and Heathers (image right) are very hardy, as tough as old boots growing as they do at high altitudes in the North and Scotland.
+Illustrated above are the three extremes of plant hardiness: the Orchid (left) originally from the tropics, it is very tender and really an indoor plant.
+Sweet Peas (image centre) are half-hardy annuals and will take a degree of frost.
+Erica, heather (image right) is very hardy, as tough as old boots growing as they do at high altitudes in the North and Scotland.

-The hardiness classification system is there to inform the buyer.
-More detailed information has refined the classification.
+The hardiness classification system is to inform the buyer.
+More detailed information has refined the 2013 classifications.
 For example, on the question of lavender, Lavender Angustifolia 'Hidcote' has been moved to H5 so the buyer knows if choosing a Lavender for a more exposed site to pick H5 not H4.
-The same applies when choosing shrubs, allowing a buyer to choose a shrub which has higher hardiness rating.
-All the RHS Garden merit plants are labelled under the new plant hardiness rating.
-This helps to avoid a situation where, after a bad winter in the spring, the border has gaps where plants and shrubs have failed to make it through the winter.

 Frost Hardy Rating

-The Hardy rating system was introduced by the RHS in 2013 with an additional 7 classifications which enable the plant buyer to be more confident the plant is suitable for their planting area.
+The Hardy rating system was introduced by the RHS in 2013 with an additional 7 classifications which enable the plant buyer to be more confident in choosing a garden plant.
 The RHS classifications of plant hardiness are as follows:

 The Frost Hardy table rating